geekgonecrazy/geekgonecrazy.github.io/content/posts/adventure-in-remote-password-reset.md

 USB inserted and there it was!

-I finally had access and the process of could finally begin of resetting the password!
+I finally had access and the process could finally begin of resetting the password!

 10 minutes later the password was reset.